The Devil's Backbone: Plot

-Casares, a doctor, and his friend's wife Carmen operate a small orphanage in a remote part of Spain during the Spanish Civil War.
-Helping the couple are Jacinto, the groundskeeper, and his fiancée Conchita, a teacher.
-Casares and Carmen support the Republican loyalists, and are hiding a large cache of gold being used to back the Republican treasury; the orphanage has also been subject to attacks from Francisco Franco's troops, and an inert bomb sits in the courtyard.
+Casares, a doctor, and his friend's widowed wife, Carmen, operate a small orphanage in a remote part of Spain during the Spanish Civil War.
+Helping the couple are Jacinto, the groundskeeper (and former orphan) and his fiancée Conchita, a teacher.
+Casares and Carmen support the Republican loyalists, hiding a large cache of gold being used to back the Republican treasury.
+The orphanage has been subject to attacks from Francisco Franco's troops, and an inert bomb sits in the courtyard.

-One day, an orphan named Carlos arrives with Ayala and Domínguez, two loyalists.
-Casares and Carmen take Carlos in, and he soon strikes up a friendship with Jaime, the orphanage bully, as well as Galvez and Owl.
-However, Carlos soon begins having visions of a mysterious entity, and hears stories about a child named Santi who went missing on the day the bomb was dropped in the courtyard.
-On his first night at the orphanage, Carlos is dared by Jaime to sneak to the kitchen for water after curfew, and Carlos counters by daring Jaime to go with him.
-The boys reach the kitchen, but Jaime hurries out after filling his pitcher, leaving Carlos alone.
+One day, an orphan named Carlos (unaware his father has been killed) arrives with Ayala and Domínguez, two loyalists.
+Casares and Carmen take in Carlos and soon he strikes up a friendship with Jaime, the orphanage bully, as well as Galvez and Owl.
+Carlos soon begins having visions of a mysterious entity and hears stories about a child named Santi who went missing on the day the bomb was dropped in the courtyard.

+On his first night at the orphanage, Carlos is dared by Jaime to sneak into the kitchen for water after curfew; Carlos counters by daring Jaime to go with him.
+The boys reach the kitchen but Jaime hurries out after filling his pitcher, leaving Carlos alone.
 Carlos hears a whisper telling him that "many of you will die."
-Frightened, Carlos rushes outside, but is caught by Jacinto.
-The next morning, Casares asks who snuck out after curfew but Carlos claims he went alone.
+Frightened, he rushes outside and is caught by Jacinto.
+The next morning, Casares asks who snuck out after curfew, but Carlos claims he went alone.
 This, as well as Carlos saving Jaime from falling in a cistern, earns him Jaime's friendship.

-Jacinto knows of the gold hidden at the orphanage, and uses his affair with Carmen as an opportunity to take her keys and search for the treasure.
+Jacinto knows of the gold hidden at the orphanage and uses his affair with Carmen as an opportunity to take her keys and search for the treasure.
 That night, the boys hear strange noises and Carlos decides to investigate.
-He sneaks out, and encounters a pale figure of a young boy with a bleeding wound on his head, which causes him to run back into the building.
-Later, after flipping through Jaime's sketchbook, Carlos finds a drawing of a ghostly figure labeled "Santi", leading him to suspect that Jaime knows more than the other boys.
+He sneaks out and encounters the pale figure of a young boy with a bleeding wound on his head, which causes him to run back into the building.
+Later, Carlos finds a drawing of a ghostly figure labeled "Santi", leading him to suspect that Jaime knows more than the other boys.

-Casares sees that Ayala has been captured by the nationalists.
-Fearing Ayala will soon be tortured into revealing the gold’s location at the orphanage, he convinces Carmen that they must evacuate the children immediately.
+Casares sees that Ayala has been captured by the Nationalists.
+Fearing he will soon be tortured into revealing the gold's location at the orphanage, he convinces Carmen that they must evacuate the children immediately.
 Jacinto overhears the conversation and confronts Carmen, demanding the stash of gold and crassly bringing up their affair in front of Casares.
 Enraged, Casares points a gun at Jacinto and forces him to leave.